rananna/bttf-alarm-clock/readme.md

 *   **Recommended Filament**: For a realistic metallic look, use a metallic grey or silver PLA/PETG filament.
 *   **Build Plate**: Printing on a patterned or textured PEI build plate can enhance the metallic effect and give the surface a unique finish.
 *   **Infill**: Use an infill of **50% or higher** to ensure the housing is sturdy and durable.
+*   **Labels**: The labels for the displays and buttons can be printed using the included `bttf-labels.3mf` Bambu Studio project file.
+To achieve the white text on the black background, you will need to set a filament color change to **white** at the correct layer height within Bambu Studio.

 ### 2. Hardware Assembly